-Offense Definitions for Hate/Bias related crime statistics as per the UCR Hate Crime Reporting Guidelines
+Offense Definitions For Hate/Bias Related Crime Statistics As Per The UCR Hate Crime Reporting Guidelines

-Hate Crime Data contains information about crimes that manifest evidence of prejudice based on race, religion, sexual orientation, ethnicity, national origin gender identity and mental or physical disabilities.
+Hate Crime Data contains information about crimes that manifest evidence of prejudice based on race, religion, sexual orientation, ethnicity, and mental or physical disabilities.
 The FBI began to collect these data under the Hate Crime Statistics Act of 1990.

-Information contained in the data includes a number of victims and offenders involved in each hate crime incident, type of victims, bias motivation, offense type, and location type.
+Information contained in the data includes a number of reporters and offenders involved in each hate crime incident, type of reporters, bias motivation, offense type, and location type.